Psoriasis of Hands and Feet including Palmoplantar Pustulosis

 - Tinea pedis - commonly unilateral or asymmetrical erythema, scaling and pustules.
 Toe clefts and nails are usually involved.

-- Reiter's disease - gross palmar and plantar lesions may occur (keratoderma blennorrhagica) which are histologically indistinguishable from psoriasis.
+- Reactive arthritis - gross palmar and plantar lesions may occur (keratoderma blennorrhagica) which are histologically indistinguishable from psoriasis.
 This also affects the mouth and penis.

 - Acrodermatitis continua of Hallopeau (ACH): a rare indolent form of psoriasis with sterile pustular changes and dactylitis affecting the distal digits and nails.